 Discussion

-In this study we have compared the future outlooks of experts to the projections of IAMs.
+In this study, we have compared the future outlooks of experts to the projections of IAMs.
 The results exposed some consensus between the IAM outcomes and expert judgements among future technology deployment levels over time.
 At the same time, also diverging views have come to light – especially for stringent mitigation scenarios.
-This can be seen between the two knowledge sources, but also within each source.
+This disagreement can be found between the two knowledge sources, but also within experts representing each of the two sources.
 In the following paragraphs we briefly discuss the possible underlying factors contributing to the observed differences.

 Limitations by design: IAMs

 Integrated assessment models are instruments specifically used to test the implications of specific policies or uncertainties over time in a consistent and structured framework.
 This study has used projections developed in the 2011-2014 period to explore idealised best-case scenarios with immediate global action.
-Clearly, these conditions do not exist in the real world but are intended to provide policy-makers with a reference compared to in-action.
-As described in Eom et al. (2015); Riahi et al. (2015), IAM scenarios that include more suboptimal conditions (e.g. delays in global action and limited availability of key technologies for large scale application), would yield different results and different responses as well.
+Experts might have had in mind several factors that would lead reality unfolding away from these idealised path.
+Clearly, these optimal conditions do not exist in the real world, but are intended to provide policy-makers with a reference compared to in-action.
+As described in Eom et al. (2015); Riahi et al. (2015), IAM scenarios that include more suboptimal conditions (e.g. delays in global action and limited availability of key technologies for large scale application), would yield a broader set of responses as well.

 Secondly, in their representation of energy systems, IAMs are inherently dependent on available contemporary knowledge of aggregated techno-economic trends and causalities.
 By adopting also necessary simplifications, IAMs are inherently compromising their (1) system representativeness (e.g. do the models include all technologies?) as well as their (2) reflection of current trends and grassroots developments.
-In some cases, one might argue that this means that models do not accommodate the breadth of expert knowledge, which articulated for example more specific roles for technologies and policy measures that models do not embark on, such as decentralised power systems, geothermal electricity or lifestyle change.
+In some cases, one might argue that this means that models do not accommodate the breadth of expert knowledge.
+Indeed, experts articulated specific roles for technologies and policy measures that models typically do not reproduce, such as decentralised power systems, geothermal electricity or lifestyle change.
 This caveat in models is a result of technology uncertainty and/or the inability to translate a technology choice into a representative cost-benefit formulation in models.
 The lack of such explicit detail in IAMs on, amongst others, the scalability and potential for decentralised applications of solar of wind resources, thus creates some bias towards the more large-scale, centralised, technologies.

-Finally, the complexity of the models also lead to institutional inertia.
+Finally, the complexity of the models also leads to inertia.
 This can be problematic for short-term projections as information on technologies under rapid development can be quickly outdated.
 Although the work presented to the experts can be considered of relatively recent nature (which had been published simultaneously in IPCC WGIII CH6 in 2014), in most cases these models were not calibrated to newer sources than published prior to 2010.
 Earlier studies exposed such conservatism in long-term scenario logic as well as in the assumptions on the driving forces (Metayer et al., 2015; Vuuren and O'Neill, 2006), which underline that modellers need to continuously update their models to create more representative projections for the short-term.
 However, although more short-term accuracy may lead to some changes to the depicted mitigation strategies of IAMs, it is important to note that it does not affect the more long-term patterns, such as found for the decarbonization of sectors and systems.

 Limitations by design: experts